department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/military-information/discovery-and-research/2024-ies/ILER Desk Research 2024.md

 The Military information page does contain a section where the Veteran can request their military records.
 This might make a good pattern to duplicate for a new section with text explaining the content and context of ILER, and a download link, as well as information about known data issues and how to contact someone to correct these issues.

-### ILER data may be inaccurate and incomplete, and Veterans already don't trust the data
+### Veterans already distrust the information, and for good reason: ILER data may be inaccurate and incomplete

+link to Pam's readout slide